 LDN Tech Week @ Net-A-Porter & Yoox

-As part of London Technology Week, we attended a talk held at the Yoox X Net-A-Porter offices last night on the topic ‘How Digital Technology is reshaping Publishing’.
-The premise of the evening was to discuss the future of publishing and how the landscape might fair now that digital plays such a big part in how people digest content; whether that be international news stories or fun loving fashion articles.
+As part of London Technology Week, we attended a talk held at the Yoox X Net-A-Porter offices last night discussing ‘How Digital Technology is reshaping Publishing’.
+The premise of the evening was to consider the future of publishing and how the landscape has changed now that digital plays such a big part in how people digest content.
+This could be from international news stories or fun loving fashion articles.

 The evening began with a great intro from the CIO of the Yoox/NAP group, Alex Alexander.
-He outlined the ways that the company has branched out into print form - with the release of PORTER magazine - from it’s beginnings in strictly digital, and discussed the benefits they have found in doing so.
+He outlined the ways that the company has branched out into print form, with the release of PORTER magazine, from it’s beginnings in strictly digital.
+He discussed the benefits they have found in both of the formats.
 We were shown a fantastic video which clearly displayed how the PORTER magazine can be made entirely shoppable, all by using the app and the physical copy of the magazine together.

 The panel portion of the evening was also really interesting.

 Chaired by freelance journalist Sarah Shearman and featuring Tess Macleod-Smith (VP of publishing and media at NAP), Madi Weland Solomon (Senior Manager at Optimy Advisors), and Chei Amlani (Head of Digital Publishing at the Daily Telegraph).
 They covered topics ranging from the progression of publications into digital, the impact this has on their companies and their readers, how data is a key player in shaping content, and how the growth of VR and augmented reality might change the publishing playing field for all.